Detroit Lions have offensive line injury concerns as they come to Seattle for playoff against Seahawks Saturday

 The final injury report for the Seahawks for Saturday’s wildcard playoff game against the Detroit Lions yielded no surprises — running back C.J.
 Prosise and defensive tackle Tony McDaniel were ruled out and everyone else is good to go.

-Of the players on the team’s 53-man playoff roster, all were full participants for Seattle in practice Friday other than Prosise and McDaniel.
 Prosise has been sidelined since Nov.
 20 with a shoulder injury and McDaniel is out with a concussion suffered last Sunday at San Francisco.
 Prosise may practice next week with an eye to playing at Atlanta next Saturday if Seattle beats the Lions to advance.

 More intriguing is the status of two Detroit offensive lineman — center Travis Swanson and right tackle Riley Reiff.